 The ancient Anglo-Saxon surname Hoggston came from the baptismal name for Roger,which was originally derived from the nickname Hodge.
 As the naming tradition grew in Europe baptismal names began to be introduced in many countries.
 Baptismal names were sometimes given in honor of Christian saints and other biblical figures.
 There are very few Christian countries in Europe that did not adopt surnames from these religious figures.

 Early Origins of the Hoggston family

 Important Dates for the Hoggston family

 This web page shows only a small excerpt of our Hoggston research.
-Another 171 words (12 lines of text) covering the years 1801, 1591, 1616 and 1611 are included under the topic Early Hoggston History in all our PDF Extended History products and printed products wherever possible.
+Another 86 words (6 lines of text) covering the years 1801, 1591, 1616 and 1611 are included under the topic Early Hoggston History in all our PDF Extended History products and printed products wherever possible.

 Hoggston Spelling Variations

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Hoggston family name include Hodgson, Hodson, Hodsdon and others.

 Early Notables of the Hoggston family (pre 1700)